sjfisher7/sjfisher7/README.md

 - 👋 Hi, I’m @sjfisher7
 - 👀 I’m interested in all things Tech.
 Learning something new every single day.
-- 🌱 I’m currently learning on Coursera Technical Support Fundamental by Google.
+-  Completed my Certificate in Cybersecurity from KU Bootcamp.
 I take my COMPTIA Security + certification test soon.
-I already have a Cybersecurity Certificate from KU, trying to branch out a little and see what area interestes me the most.
+Finally found me a nice Help Desk Job to start out in, trying to branch out a little and see what area interestes me the most.

 - 💞️ I’m looking to collaborate on anything that will help me in the IT industry get a job.
 I am seeking information about learning Python and more about VMs's.
 - 📫 How to reach me ...